devops329/devops/instruction/deliverable5Tdd/deliverable5Tdd.md

 );
 ```

 Now the test will fail because the request is not authorized.
-Let's turn this test into an _unauthorized_ test and write a new test that provide the required authorization token.
+Let's turn this test into an _unauthorized_ test and write a new test that provides the required authorization token.

 ```js
 test('list users unauthorized', async () => {